tkhquang/KCD2Tools/TPVToggle/README.md

 ## How It Works

-This mod uses an innovative approach to enable third-person view:
+This mod uses this approach to enable third-person view:

 1. **Memory Scanning**: Scans the game's memory for a specific byte pattern that accesses the camera view state
 2. **Exception Handling**: Uses a minimal INT3 hook to capture the register (r9) that contains the pointer to the view state